 IES Abroad arranges a number of shorter optional trips each semester.
 Past highlights include a ski trip to the Austrian Alps and a Wachau trip that visits the spectacular region of the Danube valley, where castles are perched high above the river and some of Austria's best wines are cultivated.

 Optional field trips are partially subsidized by IES Abroad and the number of participants is limited.
 The fee includes transportation, accommodations, tours, and most meals and entrance fees.
 Cultural Events and Activities

-Arranged for the general student body and for individual courses, past events include tours to the United Nations, the Freud Museum, ?
-Jewish Vienna,? ?The Third Man? tour of Vienna?s sewers, as well as visits to folk dance performances, concerts, theater performances, and opera.
+Arranged for the general student body and for individual courses, past events include tours to the United Nations, the Freud Museum, Jewish Vienna, and a tour of Vienna's sewers, as well as visits to folk dance performances, concerts, theater performances, and opera.

 You will be enrolled in the UW System required health insurance through Cultural Insurance Services International (CISI.
 IES also provides comprehensive accident and illness insurance to you as well.
 The cost of the insurance coverage is included in program fees.

-The IES Vienna Study Center director and staff assist students on the program.
+The IES Vienna Study Center Director and on-site staff provide assistance for the duration of the program.

-Use the links below to find out more information on academics, daily life and student impressions for this program.IES Summer 2013
+Use the links below to find out more information on academics, daily life and student impressions for this program.IES Vienna Academic Notes

 Returned Student Network

 to contact a returned student.

 "Vienna is the Mecca of classical music.
 The city animated people from my text books and made them accessible human beings.
 I saw their homes, studios and lived on their streets.
 I took lessons and received instruction from incredible musicians who treated us not only as their students, but trained us as future colleagues."